integr8ly/integreatly-operator/test-cases/tests/installation/a30-validate-installation-of-rhoam-addon-and-integration-with-ld.md

 aws ec2 describe-vpcs --filters "Name=tag-key,Values=integreatly.org/clusterID" --region $AWS_REGION | jq -r '.Vpcs[0].CidrBlockAssociationSet[0].CidrBlock'
 ```

-> Verify that the CIDR block you get on the output matches with the one that was specified in the installation form (via OCM UI) ^
+> Verify that the CIDR block you get on the output matches with the one that was specified in the installation ^

 **Note**